teamneusta/pimcore-areabrick-config-bundle/README.md

 ![config_dialog_tab_3.png](docs/images/config_dialog_tab_3.png)

-And after editing the values they are readable and evaluatable in the TWIG template:
+And after editing the values, they are accessible in the Twig template:
 ```html
   <p>
       Im Feld 'Texteingabefeld' wurde der Wert